 Note: These are affiliate product links.
 As an Amazon Associate, I earn from qualifying purchases.

-This simple tool allows you to organize piles of paper in a way that they can be kept out without being a source of clutter.
-I highly recommend this sorter both for home and office use.
+This simple tool allows you to organize piles of paper so that they can be kept out without being a source of clutter.
+I highly recommend this sorter for home and office use.

 These non-slip hangers save space in your closet and prevent the shoulder bumps that plastic hangers can cause.
 The hangers also have grooves to hold strappy clothing.